Thomas M. Carnegie: Dungeness

-In 1880, with seven children at Fairfield and the city of Pittsburgh becoming increasingly hazardous to health due to its burgeoning industry, Thomas and Lucy began seeking a summer home along the southern East Coast for their family.
+In 1880, with seven children at Fairfield and the city of Pittsburgh becoming increasingly hazardous to health due to its burgeoning industry, Thomas and Lucy began seeking a winter home along the southern East Coast for their family.
 The previous year, the Carnegies had met reporter Frederick Ober while on vacation in Fernandina Beach, Florida.
 Ober told them about an island plantation he was writing an article about.
 In 1880, Lippincott's Monthly Magazine published an article by Ober about Dungeness, a plantation on the barrier island of Cumberland Island on the southern Atlantic coast of the state of Georgia.
 Although it had suffered an extensive fire in 1866 and was uninhabitable, the mansion had a storied past.
-The article drew the attention of Lucy Carnegie (who had attended boarding school as a girl in nearby Fernandina), and the Carnegies decided the place would be an ideal summer home.
+The article drew the attention of Lucy Carnegie (who had attended boarding school as a girl in nearby Fernandina), and the Carnegies decided the place would be an ideal winter home.
 The mansion's owner was ex-Confederate General William George MacKay Davis, a first cousin of Confederate President Jefferson Davis who bought the plantation from its creditors in 1879.
 Carnegie offered to buy Dungeness on August 25, 1880, for $25,000 but his offer was rejected.
 But after the death of Gen. Davis' son and grandson at the property, Davis desired to leave the place which had brought him such grief and Carnegie offered and Davis accepted a price of $35,000.
 The sale for the 4000 acre property (which included orange and olive groves, gardens, several cottages, and outbuildings) was final on November 17, 1881.

 Over the next four months, the burned-out mansion was demolished and noted Pittsburgh architect Andrew Peebles designed a massive Queen Anne Style mansion with wraparound verandas, high ceilings, several porches, many turrets, and a 100 ft high tower.
 In April 1882, Carnegie and his cousin, Leander Morris, jointly purchased an adjoining 8240 acre property.
 The cornerstone for the new Dungeness was laid on February 26, 1884, and the $285,000, 6720 sqft mansion (fully furnished) completed on January 1, 1885.
 There was even a landing for Thomas Carnegie's steam-powered yacht, the Missoe.
 The Carnegies visited Dungeness irregularly over the next year, traveling to Georgia in a private railroad car.

 With the purchase of his Cumberland Island estate, Thomas resolved to retire from business and spend more time in Georgia.
 The stress of working for his brother had left him exhausted.